jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 ```
  Aroon Oscillator subtracts aroonUp from aroonDown making the range of this Oscillator between -100 and 100.
 $$ aroonOsc= aroonUp - aroonDown $$
 The oscillator moves above the zero line when aroonUp moves above the aroonDown.
-The oscillator drops below zero line when the aroonDown moves above the aroonDown.
+The oscillator drops below the zero line when the aroonDown moves above the aroonDown.

 # Conclusion
 This paper illustrates how kdb/q can be used to perform trade analytics.
 The paper discusses commonly used trend indictors and oscillators which traders and quantitative analyst use to trigger buy/sell signals while also offering them a clearer image of the market.This paper highlights our visualisation tool, kx for analyst, and shows how easily it can be implemented to display statistics in a clear graphical manner.